counsel, lawyers, attorneys, solicitors

 .
 In this way, the expert's work-product is a

-protected subsidiary of the lawyer's
+protected subsidiary to the lawyer's

 work-product unless and until the expert is